Salomon X Ultra 4 Mid GTX

 One of the main reasons to opt for a boot-height model is added protection, and the X Ultra 4 is nicely appointed here.
 The cushioning covers the heel and runs up and over the ankle, and—despite being on the thinner end of the spectrum—there’s enough padding to protect when sliding through tight spaces or knocking against rocks and trail debris.
 Finally, the toe cap is made of rubber and has proven to be impressively solid.
 I’ve had a few direct hits with roots on the trail and came away unscathed.
 The thin upper is one potential source of weakness, but that’s a fairly uncommon spot to come into serious contact with sharp and abrasive obstacles.

 For the weight and price, Salomon’s X Ultra line has traditionally offered impressive levels of build quality and long-term durability.
-And the same appears true here: the latest model has a solid and well-made look and feel to it, and there have been no signs of premature wear after a couple of months of testing.
+And the same appears true here: The latest model has a solid and well-made look and feel to it, and there have been no signs of premature wear throughout testing.
 The tread has worn down a bit, and the upper material has some minor fraying (the very muddy trails and subsequent cleaning took a light toll), but these are completely understandable outcomes given the use I’ve put the boots through.
-More trail miles will give me a better idea of the X Ultra 4’s long-term durability, but it’s worth pointing out that the boots have easily withstood the same terrain that ripped treads off my Merrell MQM Flex and tore back the toe cap on a pair of Altra Lone Peak Mids.
+More trail miles will give me a better idea of the X Ultra 4’s long-term durability, but it’s worth pointing out that the boots have easily withstood the same terrain that ripped treads off my past-generation Merrell MQM Flex and tore back the toe cap on a pair of mid-height Altra Lone Peaks.

 In terms of fit, the low-top version of the X Ultra 4 felt noticeably wider than the prior generation, while the higher-cut boot model tested here was very similar.
 In trying it on back-to-back with the X Ultra 3 Mid, the latest variation is a little roomier but still strikes me as slightly on the narrow side of average.
 Lengthwise, it’s been perfect in my standard men’s size 9, and I’ve found it easy to minimize heel slippage for extended climbs thanks to the snug heel and solid lacing system.
-Finally, it’s worth noting that the X Ultra 4 is offered in dedicated wide sizes, which is fairly uncommon in this price and weight range (although the wide versions are somewhat hard to track down at the time of publishing).
+Finally, it’s worth noting that the X Ultra 4 is offered in dedicated wide sizes, which is fairly uncommon in this price and weight range.

 Other Versions of the Salomon X Ultra 4